AfricArxiv/hub-and-search-portal/README.md

-# Developing an African hub and search portal for scholarly Publishing
+# Developing an African Hub and Search Portal for Scholarly Publishing
-- owned by the African Science community
+- Owned by the African Science community
-- hosted on African territory
+- Distrbuted hosting on African territory
-- open source
+- Open source
-- open access
+- Open access
-- free for users
+- Free for users

 ## Vision
 African research output should be owned and hosted on African territory.
-We therefore propose here an African repository for preprint uploads as well as the aggregation of African research output including:
+We therefore propose here an African smart platform and portal for preprint uploads as well as the aggregation of African research output including:
-- scholarly books
+- Scholarly books
-- journal articles
+- Journal articles
 - List of digital African scholarly journals
 - …

 The portal will be hosted by African research institutions in each of the 5 regions on the continent.
 To achieve this we will build a decentralized infrastructure with the following features:
-- Core database hosted on a server at an African institution
+- Core distributed data engine with intlltient aggrigation and search models
-- Mirror backup of the database to servers in all African regions (EastA, WestA, NorthA, CentralA) and a Cloud
+- The data platfrom components are hosted by intritutaions in African regions (EastA, WestA, NorthA, CentralA)
-- Ensuring African ownership of African research output
+- A master data intance can be replicated to a cloud service as a matter of backup.
-- possibly incl. blockchain components (?)
+- Number of districbuted instances can be increased seamlesly to any country/region in Africa ensuring African ownership
-- …
+-

 preprint repository | hub and search portal